 It hurt wages for American workers

 NAFTA’s impact on workers went beyond those who saw their plants close or move to Mexico.
-Even for those who did not lose their jobs, the threat of competition from Mexico lowered wages for Americans in industries such as textile, apparel, and automotive manufacturing.
+Even for those workers who did not lose their jobs, the threat of competition from Mexico lowered wages for Americans in industries such as textile, apparel, and automotive manufacturing.

 Some business owners and managers do not have to move to Mexico to save on labor costs – they simply must threaten to do so.
 During collective bargaining, managers can say that they will move their plants south if workers do not meet their terms, and employees can hardly afford to call their bluff.
 Similarly, this discouraged unionization, a boon for corporations but not for their employees.
 However, the new NAFTA deal is likely to be beneficial for trade unions.

 It didn’t help Mexico (which is bad for America)